antnay/tcss460-auth-api/docs-2.0/verification-workflows-guide.md

             success: false,
             error: 'Verification link expired',
             errorCode: 'TOKEN_EXPIRED',
-            message: 'This link has expired.
-Please log in and request a new verification email.'
+            message:
-        });
+                'This link has expired.
+Please log in and request a new verification email.', });
     }
 }